- Medical Registration – Medical Board of Australia

 - Visa Requirements – Department of Immigration and Border Protection

 The Medical Board of Australia has some specific guidelines about recency of practice as a medical practitioner.
 If these apply to you, taking steps to bridge this gap in practice will be necessary.

 The Medical Board of Australia requires all applicants for initial registration to demonstrate English language skills to be suitable for registration.
 Review the Board’s current requirements - select 'English language skills registration standard (medical)'.

-Section 19AB of the Health Insurance Act 1973 (the Act) requires overseas trained doctors (OTDs) and foreign graduates of accredited medical schools (FGAMS) to practise in a district of workforce shortage (DWS) for a period of ten years from the date of their first medical registration in Australia.
+Section 19AB of the Health Insurance Act 1973 (the Act) requires overseas trained doctors (OTDs) and foreign graduates of accredited medical schools (FGAMS) to practise in a district of workforce shortage (DWS) for a period of 10 years from the date of their first medical registration in Australia.
 Section 19AB of the Act acts as a workforce distribution mechanism to ensure doctors are directed to work in communities that have the most acute unmet needs.

 A district of workforce shortage (DWS) is a geographical area in which the local population has less access to Medicare-subsidised medical services when compared to the national average.
 In July 2018, the Distribution Priority Area (DPA) classification was introduced and applied to general practitioner work.
 Hence, for the purposes of meeting Section 19AB as described above, a doctor working a general practitioner role must work in a DPA for a period of 10 years.

 For further information refer to the DoctorConnect website.